City in the Community

 Saturday Night Lights

-CITC has launched a partnership with UB Tech to deliver a RoboSoccer STEM curriculum in classrooms across New York City.
-UB Tech Robots enables students to learn coding from a young age.
-This new project will introduce coding and digital competency while providing an alternative learning environment focused on soccer-specific activities.
+In partnership with UB Tech, this RoboSoccer STEM curriculum introduces coding and digital competency while providing an alternative learning environment focused on soccer-specific activities.”

 City in the Community Locations: